Thursday, 29 May 2025

 Byzantine Uke-Song: "CONSTANTINOPOLIS"

-SONG with UKULELE CHORDS
+SONG with PARODY-LYRICS and UKULELE CHORDS

-ORIGINAL SONG: "Moscow Nights"(Подмосковные вечера Podmoskovnie vechera), Chad Mitchell Trio, 1963.
+MUSICAL UNDERPINNINGS: "Moscow Nights"(Подмосковные вечера Podmoskovnie vechera), Chad Mitchell Trio, 1963.
 You can listen to the Trio's well-known version on YouTube HERE, or a version with English translation HERE.

 The original was created as "Leningrad Nights" by composer Solovyov-Sedoi and poet Matusovsky in 1955, but changed at the request of the Ministry of Culture for use in a documentary about a national athletic competition.
 The tune was subsequently popularized in the West, in the middle of the Cold War era, by Van Cliburn in 1958, and recorded with commercial success by Kenny Ball and the Jazzmen, and the Chad Mitchell Trio in the early 60s.